A Chance Encounter

 Boyce offered a box of tissues he'd picked up somewhere.
 Longstocking wiped hir face, then blew hir nose.
 Goldfur took one of the tissues and dabbed at hir own face.
 "Is there anything else you'd like to ask, Goldfur?"
 Boyce inquired.

 Goldfur picked at the tissue shi held.
 You saved the life of my mate, hir mother, hir children, and the children yet to come, Garrek had said.
 I can't cut you apart and keep only the bits I like, Longstocking had said.
 Once again Goldfur found hirself thinking of Ketta.
 She'd mated with Stargrey, a Chakat of all things.
 She even had a child now, a Chakat-foxtaur hybrid just like Eudora.
 Images of the scene in the pub flashed through Goldfur's mind but shi found hirself seeing them in a different light.
-Would I have acted any differently had Eudora been laying in that jacket, bleeding, beaten, and more than half dead?
+I would have done exactly the same if it had been Eudora been laying in that jacket, bleeding, beaten, and more than half dead.
+I did do it.
+I wanted Ketta to die.
+I wanted to hear her scream.
+I wanted to taste her blood.
 "What Darkstar did shocked me but I really don't feel comfortable judging hir."
-Goldfur shuffled hir feet self consciously.
+Goldfur shuffled hir feet self-consciously.
 "So I won't.
 Besides...
-I'd lay awake at night wondering what would become of Aurora." shi swallowed.
+I'd lay awake at night wondering what would become of Aurora."
+Shi swallowed.
 "Boyce, I'll say... whatever you think is appropriate."